swyxio/react-static-mdx/content/collections/posts/post-graduation-mindmap.md

 Some recommended resources and advice are included inline, but always feel free to [ping me](https://twitter.com/swyx) for further recommendations on any topic as this list is not exhaustive.

 My golden piece of advice for everything is to [Learn in Public](https://www.swyx.io/writing/learn-in-public/).
 Seriously, try it.
+In terms of HOW you should weight these 3 things, it is tempting to go heavy on the learning, but try to be more balanced.
+See also [my thoughts on specifically what to do after a bootcamp, with specific recommendation on hours spent](https://github.com/sw-yx/ama/issues/1).

 ## Things to Learn